NebulaTris/pdsa-iitm/README.md

 # GRPA Solutions
 The solutions to all the GRPAs can be found in the GRPA folder, organized by week number.

+# PA Solutions
+The solutions to all the Practice Assignments can be found in the PA folder, organized by week number.

 # Live Coding Solutions
 The solutions to the live coding sessions can be found in the live_coding_solutions folder, organized by week number.